DevGeekPhoenix/sarrafex-pwa-test/README.md

 # SarrafEx Next.Js PWA Sample

-This project is a sample of PWA that we are using in SarraEx Project.
+This repository contains the code for the Sarrafex PWA Test.

 ## Features
 > 1.Cleanup outdated caches